pierogth/beers_api/how_to_run.md

 <code>docker compose up</code>

-Wait that all is built, then you can launch the test in the docker terminal of the container <b>breezbeers_docker-myapp-1<b/>
+Wait that all is built, this may take a while because Docker have to pull the two images, then you can launch the test in the docker terminal of the container <b>breezbeers_docker-myapp-1<b/>

 To do this, first launch <code>docker exec -it breezbeers_docker-myapp-1 sh</code> to enter in the container running the app.